 Message, and there will be a slight increase in the poundage.
 Members will observe from the Message that on a postal order of the value of \$1.44 it is proposed to increase the poundage from 3 cents to 4 cents.
-The poundage increases up to 6 cents on an order of the value of \$5 on which the present In addition to rate is 4 cents. increasing somewhat the revenue from internal postal orders the idea of Government is to discourage the issue of those orders because they are sometimes fraudulently negotiated, and to encourage persons to use the inland money order system.
-Under the money order system it is also proposed that there should be a slight increase on commission charged. proposed that on money orders not exceeding \$10 in value the commission should be 10 cents, with an additional cent for every dollar up to a If approved the maximum of \$100. increase in revenue under this head will be \$600.
+The poundage increases up to 6 cents on an order of the value of \$5 on which the present rate is 4 cents.
+In addition to increasing somewhat the revenue from internal postal orders the idea of Government is to discourage the issue of those orders because they are sometimes fraudulently 'negotiated, and to encourage persons to use the inland money order system.
+Under the money order system it is also proposed that there should be a slight increase on the commission charged.
+It is proposed that on money orders not exceeding \$10 in value the commission should be 10 cents, with an additional cent for every dollar up to a maximum of \$100.
+If approved the increase in revenue under this head will be \$600.

 There is a further proposal that the commission chargeable on overseas money orders should also be increased, and that there should be a charge of 16 cents on orders not exceeding £2 in value, and a further charge of 8 cents for every additional £ or part thereof.
-In this connection I may add that for Overseas Money Orders 12 per cent. of the amount is paid to the country of destination, hence you will note that British Guiana revenue is about 11.2 cents for £2 or 5.6 cents per £. poundage reverse the the On British £1 sold the .
-British Guiana is 9 cents - 5 cents going to local revenue and 4 cents accruing to the British Post Office.
+In this connection I may add that for Overseas Money Orders 12 per cent. of the amount is paid to the country of destination, hence you will note that British Guiana revenue is about 11.2 cents for £2 or 5.6 cents per £.
+On the reverse the poundage of the British £1 sold in British Guiana is 9 cents - 5 cents going to local revenue and 4 cents accruing to the British Post Office.
 Should this Council deem it proper to approve of this motion, it is not expected that effect could be given to it before possibly the second half of 1945, for the reason that we have to order stamps of different denominations and there will have to be some amendment in the Inland Post Office Forms.
-It is therefore probable that only onehalf of the amount stated in the Message will be collected during 1945 for the reason stated.
+It is therefore probable that only onehalf of the amount stated in the

+Message will be collected during 1945 for the reason stated.
 I move the motion standing in my name.

-The COLONIAL TREASURER sec onded.
+The COLONIAL TREASURER sec